GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/jobset/README.md

 The [`maxtext`](maxtext/) folder contains examples of pre-training a MaxText 6.5 billion parameters model on the [English C4 dataset](https://www.tensorflow.org/datasets/catalog/c4#c4en_default_config).

-The [`maxtext/base_maxtext`](maxtext/base_maxtext/) folder contains the base configuration of the JobSet workload.
-In the [`maxtext/base_maxtext/jobset-spec-patch.yaml`](maxtext/base_maxtext/jobset-spec-patch.yaml) you will notice that a JobSet resource is configured with two job templates.
-One (named `slice`) starts the MaxText trainer and the other (named `tensorboard`) starts the TensorBoard uploader.
-The runtime parameters to the MaxText trainer and the TensorBoard uploader are passed through environment variables that are set through the `maxtext-parameters` ConfigMap.
+The `maxtext/jobset-spec-patch.yaml` file includes overrides for the base JobSet configuration.
+This file configures a JobSet resource with two job templates: one named `slice` for starting the MaxText trainer and another named `tensorboard` for launching the TensorBoard uploader.
+Runtime parameters for both the MaxText trainer and the TensorBoard uploader are specified through environment variables set within the `maxtext-parameters` ConfigMap.

-The [`maxtext-6B`](maxtext/maxtext-6B/) folder contains the Kustomize overlay that customize the base MaxText JobSet configuration for running single slice and multislice training workloads.

-### Configure the training job
+### Configure the job

-Set the current folder to [`maxtext/maxtext-6B`](maxtext/maxtext-6B)
+Set the current folder to [`maxtext`](maxtext/)

 ```
-cd <REPO_ROOT_DIR>/ai-infrastructure/tpu-training-on-gke/examples/jobset/maxtext/maxtext-6B
+cd <REPO_ROOT_DIR>/ai-infrastructure/tpu-training-on-gke/examples/jobset/maxtext
 ```

 Replace `<REPO_ROOT_DIR>` with the full path to the root of the cloned repo.

+#### Update namespace, images, and job suffix

+Remember to update the values in the kustomization.yaml file to align with your specific environment.

 Set the namespace: